 The week before Easter is ‘Holy Week’ .
 There are church services both morning and evening across this week.
 Palm Sunday – The Sunday before Easter will celebrate Christ’s entry to Jerusalem.

-At midnight, as the clock chimes to welcome in Easter Sunday, the locals gather and hurl firecrackers at the village church.
-Tradition has it that this will ward off evil spirits for the coming year,
+At midnight, as the clock chimes to welcome in Easter Sunday, the locals gather and hurl firecrackers at the village church, though this may be muted this year.
+Tradition has it that this will ward off evil spirits for the coming year.

 Then the noise starts…The louder bangs that can be heard are the result of local lads who throw fireworks in the church bell tower.
 It can be ear drum piercing but very entertaining.

 Bells will ring…People will be shouting.
-People will carry their candle home and as they enter their homes the candle is used to make the mark of the Cross on their door before they go inside.
+People will carry their candles home and as they enter their homes the candles are used to make the mark of the Cross on their door before they go inside.